Welcome

 Research

 I am interested in the role of public opinion in shaping political outcomes, including election results and policy.
-My work is forthcoming in the Journal of Politics.
+My paper “No Evidence of Backlash: LGBT Rights in Latin America”, with Albert Chiu and Scott Desposato (The Journal of Politics) received the 2024 Seligson Prise for the best paper using the LAPOP AmericasBarometer dataset published in 2023.

 In my Ph.D. dissertation and book project, I use experimental and public opinion data to answer a fundamental question in the study of political behaviour: what’s the role of ideology in America?
 I show that, contrary to prevailing theories, ideological identification has affective, attitudinal, and behavioural consequences.